Master of Arts in Theatre

 ii.
 Portfolio Option B is to include two examples of the student’s creative practical work and one example of the student’s critical writing that have been completed during the master’s degree at BGSU.

 d.
-The examples of the student’s critical writing must be SUBSTANTIVELY REVISED and expanded versions of papers originally drafted in graduate level courses taken at BGSU while enrolled in the M.A. program.
-The papers should be NO LESS THAN 20 PAGES each in length and should cite a range of critical sources, including journal articles, books, or contributions to edited volumes.
-Be aware that simply cleaning up the grammar and typos on a class term paper will be highly unlikely to produce work suitable to satisfy this requirement.
+The examples of the student’s critical writing must be substantively revised and expanded versions of papers originally drafted in graduate level courses taken at BGSU while enrolled in the M.A. program.
+The papers should be no less than 20 pages each in length and should cite a range of critical sources, including journal articles, books, or contributions to edited volumes.
+Students should be aware that simply cleaning up the grammar and typos on a class term paper will be highly unlikely to produce work suitable to satisfy this requirement.

 e.
 Examples of appropriate creative projects to include in the portfolio may include (but are not limited to):

 *An original translation of a short play or critical article